DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

   ![image](https://github.com/DeityVengy/Star-Wars-Genesis-V4-Wabbajack/assets/170469610/4bdeec4d-db5e-4d9e-82a9-e5545dc298f6)
 - If you've modded Starfield at launch and/or with Vortex Mod Manager, you ~~probably~~ definitely have lingering mods that will cause problems.
 Please uninstall Starfield through Steam, double check that both **_Documents\My Games\Starfield_** and **_steamapps\common\Starfield_** folders are deleted, then re-install <br />

 ### I am not joking.
 This is NOT Skyrim.
-Having just 1 mod that's not supposed to be there can make the entire modlist.
+Having just 1 mod that's not supposed to be there can make the entire modlist break.
 For those of you who are interested, you find a mini-guide at the end on how to add additional mods to Star Wars Genesis safely.

 ## **Wabbajack Install Guide**   <br />
 1. Create the following three folders at the root of your drive (e.g., C:\, D:\, or whichever drive you're using).